AppDaemon/appdaemon/docs/DEV.rst

 Requirements
 ^^^^^^^^^^^^

-Now that you have a local copy of the code, the next step is to run AppDaemon using this code.

 Firstly, it is recommended to create a Python virtual environment (VE) and enable it.
 The best practice here is to use a VE specifically for the development version.
 In some cases, it is possible that the ``dev`` branch may have updated dependencies that will be incompatible with the latest stable release, and may break it.